priyanshsingh11/Job-Market/README.md

 💻 Tech Stack

-Python, Pandas, NumPy, Scikit-Learn, BeautifulSoup, Power BI
+Python, Pandas, NumPy, Scikit-Learn, API Scrapping, Power BI

 This repo will be updated continuously as the project grows.
 Stay tuned! 🚀